 In the preface, Hillman states, “Find yourself a recipe, and you can cook one dish.
 Teach yourself the science of cooking, and you can cook creatively forever!”

-Easy Science for Kids: Science In Our Body
+Easy Science for Kids: Books About Science In Our Body

 The Magic School Bus: Inside the Human Body by Joanna Cole